 - Homemade traps can be created with various designs found on websites.
 The traps have a bait inside their lid that smells like female European Gypsy Moth pheromone for attracting males.

-- Once captured, put the moths in a container of soapy water and leave them there for a few days, then dispose of the contents.
+- Once captured, put the moths in a container of soapy water and leave them for 2-3 days, then dispose of the contents.

 August to April - Egg Mass Removal